kaifcs/CiViQ/docs/features/GIS.md

 ### Loading

-`AdminMap` and `OfficerMap` are the only routes loaded with `lazy()`, and the only consumers of Leaflet.
-The GIS bundle therefore stays off the critical path for every other route.
+Leaflet is imported only by screens behind a `lazy()` route: `AdminMap` and `OfficerMap`, the project, complaint and conflict detail screens for admin and officer, `OfficerProjectNew`, and the citizen `CitizenProjectDetail` and `CitizenComplaintNew`.
+The GIS bundle therefore stays off the critical path — the eagerly loaded routes are `Login`, `CitizenHome` and the three role dashboards, none of which import Leaflet.

-Two files outside the map screens import from `gis/`:
-`pages/officer/OfficerProjectNew.jsx` takes `DEFAULT_CENTER` from `gis/config`
-and `isValidLatitude` / `isValidLongitude` from `gis/coordinates`, and `components/uiStyles.js` takes `PROJECT_STATUS_COLORS` from `gis/projectStyles`.
-All three modules are pure configuration and helpers, so neither import drags Leaflet into the initial bundle.
+One module on the eager path does import from `gis/`: `components/uiStyles.js` takes `PROJECT_STATUS_COLORS` from `gis/projectStyles`.
+That file is pure configuration with no imports of its own, so it does not drag Leaflet into the initial bundle.

 ## Test coverage